rust-lang/rust-forge/src/policies/llm-usage.md

     - ℹ️ An LLM review does not substitute for self-review.
 Authors are expected to review their own code before posting and after each change.

 ### ⚠️ Allowed with caveats
-The following are decided on a case-by-case basis.
+These uses are allowed on a case-by-case basis, under the rules below.
 If you are a new contributor, you should expect to be scrutinized more heavily than existing contributors, since you haven't yet established trust with your reviewers.